Introduction:

 shifts that will promote altering actions and policies toward

 the planet as well as sustainability of life on earth.
-In our

-a better future for the human race.
+these insights into a better future for the human race.

 What